by Susan McCarthy

 Once you know what you want to keep here, then it’s easy to see what doesn’t belong.
 Since the items in your ‘junk’ drawer can be small (and kept in multiples, like paperclips), a drawer organizer is useful so you can clearly see the contents of the drawer.
 Of course, the secret is to avoid mixing too many types of items within a single, divided section.

 Then start referring to the drawer as the ‘stationery drawer,’ ‘the tool drawer,’ or however you’ve decided to use it.
-This might not guarantee that it doesn’t revert to a drawer of random items again but giving this space a new identify just might help.
+This might not guarantee that it doesn’t revert to a drawer of random items again but giving this space a new identity just might help.

 11 – Flat Surfaces